 To make your own pen-pal journal, you’ll need a cheap composition book (I love composition books!
 See my gratitude journals and summer reading journals), some cardstock, and some glue or snail adhesive.

+Enter your email into the form below.
 The printable will then be sent directly to your email inbox.